ReadOnce Transformers: Reusable Representations of Text for Transformers: Conclusion

 \section{Conclusion}

 This work introduced \sysname, a novel approach for using large scale transformer-based language models to both build and consume reusable document representations.
-Akin to humans' ability to read a document and extract useful information without having to know in advance what the end-use might be, \sysenc are compact, information-capturing document representations that can be pre-computed once, in a task- and example-independent fashion.
+Akin to humans' ability to read a document and extract useful information without knowing the end-use, \sysenc are compact, information-capturing document representations that can be pre-computed once, in a task- and example-independent fashion.

 Our results on extractive QA, summarization, and abstractive QA tasks demonstrate that using \sysenc, in lieu of re-reading document text in the context of every example, results in substantially faster training and inference, at a modest cost in accuracy.
-The \sysshortname framework also offers an easy way to control the trade off between speed and accuracy (via the compression ratio parameter), and enables the use of standard transformer architectures on long documents that would normally be beyond the model's token limit.
-Using these representations for other tasks such as better document retrieval and summarizing long scientific documents~\cite{Cohan2018ADA} are future next steps.
+The \sysshortname framework also offers an easy way to control the trade off between speed and accuracy (via the compression ratio parameter), and enables the use of standard transformer architectures on long documents beyond the model's token limit.

+Identifying the ideal compact document representations in our controlled setting opens up the possibility of efficient open-domain QA, where models retrieve and reason directly over these representations.
+We leave an exploration of the training of the retrieval function, often with only answer supervision and ideally in an end-to-end setting, to future work.